Lorenzo-Della-Torre/odtb2pilot/docs/setup.md

 run:
   ./manage.py rigs --update

 and all the vbf, dbf, and sddb files will be copied over to the rigs/<rigname>/ directories.

+Note: make sure that you connect with ssh to the host first so that the host gets added to the .ssh/knows_hosts file.

-do add the rigs that you typically use to ~/.ssh/config:
+To make using ssh more convenient add a config file with the rigs that you typically use (in ~/.ssh/config):

         Host pX
           Hostname bsw-piX.dhcp.nordic.volvocars.net
           User ci

 Then you can directly connect to the rig with the user 'ci' as follows: ssh pX

 ### Configuring the software on the raspberry pi